-H. Supportive Measures are designed to restore or protect the educational and living environment for the Complainant and the Respondent, or to deter sexual harassment, pending the outcome of the procedures under this policy, without unreasonably burdening the other party.
-In all complaints of Sexual Misconduct whether the Complainant files a Formal Complaint or asks that the complaint remain confidential, the College may implement reasonable supportive measures.
+H. Supportive Measures are designated to stop and prevent the recurrence of sexual misconduct and protect the educational and living environment for the Complainant and the Respondent pending the outcome of the procedures under this policy.
+In all complaints of sexual misconduct whether the Complainant files a Formal Complaint or asks that the complaint remain confidential, the College may implement reasonable supportive measures.